dimitriwauters/PANDI/README.md

 * Transform the virtual machine into a QEMU compatible one (if not already)
 For example with `qemu-utils` on Linux
 * Launch the virtual machine, open a prompt and make a snapshot of the machine (on the slot 1)
+  * To perform that, a script has been made.
+It can be launched with `docker-compose -f docker-compose.newvm.yml run pandare`
+  * You can add, prior launching the script, some file you will want to launch on the VM.
+Those files can be put a folder called `new-vm`
+  * Now connect to the VM with a VNC viewer (like Remmina) trough the IP of the docker container
+  * Install the program you want and finish by opening a prompt
+  * Once its done, type `finished` in the console (where you typed `docker-compose -f docker-compose.newvm.yml run pandare`)
+  * The VM is now ready to be used !
+  * (If you don't want to save the modification you have done, you can type anything in the console and the snapshot will not be saved)
 * Name the virtual machine as `vm.qcow2` and place the file under the folder `./docker/.panda`
 * ENJOY